 There’s no better way to re-establish regularity than to start a juicing program.
 But it doesn’t have to be prune juice, and most people should try juicing for their constipation before they try fiber – and most people should not use laxatives at all.
 What Is Constipation?
-There used to be a rule in nursing […]
+There used to […]

 Colonic irrigation is not something many of us want to go through, so if juicing can help avoid this procedure, it’s certainly worth a try.
 In this article we’ll look at both.

 Ischemic colitis can be fatal.
 The name means poor blood flow in the lining of the colon, and when this happens, tissue in the colon can die and is removed by our immune system (causing inflammation).

 Irritable Bowel Syndrome is a distressing disorder for sufferers.
 However, juicing may help relieve some cases of IBS.
 Read more here.